Dominik93/gitlab-projects-manager/README.md

 # Gitlab Projects Manager

+## Prerequisites

+Python minimum 3.10.6

+FastAPI

+## Description

+Main functionalities:
+- via gitlab REST API re-create group(with all subgroups and projects) in json format with metadata eq name, url
+- using this data you can
+  - clone all projects into local machine
+  - pull changes to be up-to-date
+  - search for text/regexp in projects
+  - bump dependency(via property in pom.xml)

 ## Configuration

 Change name of `config.json.sample` to `config.json` and provide url to gitlab, your token, group id of space in gitlab,